For South Koreans, Olympic medal is only way out of military | Sports-Games

 For South Koreans, Olympic medal is only way out of military

-Kim was in a close competition with K.H.
-Lee for the second Olympic spot that wasnt decided until the final week.Both also know the effect of walking away from the game for two years.Sangmoon Bae, a two-time winner on the PGA Tour, played in the Presidents Cup in 2015 before a home crowd in South Korea.
+Kim was in a close competition with K H Lee for the second Olympic spot that wasnt decided until the final week.Both also know the effect of walking away from the game for up to two years.Sangmoon Bae, a two-time winner on the PGA Tour, played in the Presidents Cup in 2015 before a home crowd in South Korea.

 - Country: